Muay Thai

 Like traditional boxing, Muay Thai fighters compete within their weight divisions.
 Weigh-ins usually take place a day before the fight or on the same day to ensure that the fighters meet the respective weight classes.

-Length of Fight
+Length Of Fight

 Under professional full Muay Thai rules, fights are sanctioned for 5 rounds of 3 minutes each, with a 2-minute break in between rounds.
 On a number of made-for-tv shows, fights are shortened to 3 rounds of 3 minutes to cater to the casual audience.
 For amateur events, fight durations are shorter with 2-minute rounds, and 1-minute rest-time between rounds.
 Junior fights consist of 1-minute rounds.